What traits does a person have? Description of people's character: individual qualities and examples

 • Selfishness: a person thinks only about himself and his desires.

 • His temperament.
-The temperament of a person is characterized by his physiology.
+A person's temperament is characterized by his physiology.

 Characterize the context and external environment

-• Relationships with people are friendly or conflicting
+• Relationships with people are friendly or conflictual

 • Personality temperament: choleric, phlegmatic, melancholic, sanguine